Wisegirlie/Theatre-App/README.md

 ## Release information

 ### Version: 2.0.
 April 2025. (still under development)
-Remade by Gabriela Waisman.
+Extreme makeover to achieve an appealing and fully functional app. by Gabriela Waisman
 *  100% Complete Front-End makeover.
+*  Back-End makeover, enhaced reliance and optimization
 *  UI / UX Enhancement
-*  Responsiveness Addition
+*  Responsive design added
 *  Navigation enhancement
-*  Back-End optimization
+*  Dialogue windows for response messages
-*  Addition of new fields in the database
+*  Addition of new fields and tables in the database
 *  New features
 *  New app design

 ### Version 1.0.
 August 2024.
-Creation of a working app with basic operations.
+Creation of a working app with basic crud operations.
-This initial version was developed quickly for demonstration purposes, so most features were not included, and database fields were kept to a minimum.
+This initial version was developed quickly for demonstration purposes of crud operations and login authentication, so most features were not included, it didn't have a frontend proper design, and database fields and tables were kept to a minimum.
 Contributors:
 - Rebecca Liu
 - Mauro Zegarra